Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Simplicity is typical

-Consequently, since $(A,f,\mu)$ and $(\hA, \hsigma ,\hat{\mu})$ have the same Lyapunov spectrum, combining the previous observations with Avila-Viana's simplicity criterion (Theorem \ref{thm:AV}) it follows that the set of cocycles with simple Lyapunov spectrum contains an open and dense subset of the space of fiber-bunched cocycles in $\mathcal B_\chi^{r,\alpha}(M)$ concluding the proof of the Theorem \ref{theo: main}.
+Since $(A,f,\mu)$ and $(\hA, \hsigma ,\hmu)$ have the same Lyapunov spectrum, an application of Theorem \ref{thm:AV} implies that $\mathcal B_\chi^{r,\alpha}(M)$ contains an open and dense subset of cocycles with simple spectrum, thus concluding the proof of the Theorem \ref{theo: main}.